 The EPA’s been screening the film, regional EPA, federal EPA.
 They’ve been screening the film in Congress, at the Department of Justice.
 All of the regulators are shocked, but they also feel very disheartened in that their hands are tied, because they don’t have laws to enforce.
 The Safe Drinking Water Act should pertain to the gas industry.
 They’re exempt.
 The Clean Water Act, they’re exempt.
 The Clean Air Act, they’re exempt.
 The Superfund law, they’re exempt.
 All of these basic fundamental American public-health protection laws, they have found a way to get exempt from them through orders of Congress.
 I showed the film to the entire Department of Justice environmental wing at their annual retreat and they gave it a standing ovation . . . but the lawyers who enforce our environmental laws on behalf of DOJ have said time and time again, we have no laws to enforce.
 And that is the problem.
 This is going to take an act of Congress or a presidential executive order or governors’ orders.

 A standing ovation from the DOJ environmental wing is worth exactly…nothing, it turns out.
-“Gasland” highlighted a 2005 legal maneuver that the mainstream media seems to have entirely missed.
-That naughty bit, “the Cheney clause,” exempted gas industry from all the laws above as part of the 2005 Energy Policy Act.
+“Gasland” highlighted a 2005 legal maneuver that the mainstream media seems to have missed entirely.
+That naughty bit, “the Cheney clause,” exempted gas industry from all the laws noted above as part of the 2005 Energy Policy Act.
 This exemption may prove to be one of the most dangerous environmental exemptions ever considered now that we are in the throes of a phenomenal gas gold rush.
-It’s not that different than exempting the cigarette industry from tobacco legislation.
+It’s like exempting the cigarette industry from tobacco legislation.

 As Fox puts it, with no less eloquence than some of the great whistleblowers of our time, people like Ralph Nader and Wendell Berry: